Anushka9090/Health-Tracker/README.md

 🩺 Health Tracker App

 A simple and responsive Health Tracker built using HTML, CSS, and JavaScript.
-It allows users to enter their name, age, weight, height, and daily activities to get a health summary and BMI calculation.
+It allows users to input their name, age, weight, height, and daily activities to calculate BMI and get a daily health summary.

 🚀 Live Demo
 🔗 https://anushka9090.github.io/health-tracker/

 ✨ Features

-Enter Name, Age, Weight, and Height
+- User input: Name, Age, Weight, Height

-Calculates BMI (Body Mass Index) automatically
+- BMI calculation for tracking health

-Displays daily health summary
+- Daily health summary display

-Responsive and clean UI for desktop and mobile
+- Responsive and clean UI for both mobile and desktop

-Error handling for invalid or missing inputs
+- Error handling for invalid or missing inputs

 🛠 Tech Stack

-HTML
+- HTML

-CSS
+- CSS

-JavaScript
+- JavaScript

-GitHub Pages (for deployment)
+- GitHub Pages(For deployment)

 📂 Project Structure